SencerBilim/to-do-list/README.md

-A simple to-do list made with react.js
+A simple note-taking app made with react.js
 -The items can be deleted by clicking.